nathanjhood/esnative/README.md

 ## Motivations

-`esnative` intends to create a simple, clean, and well-defined entry point for projects targeting native platforms combining modern ECMAscript tooling, features, and workflow, with the power of CMake-driven, system-level languages such as C and C++, with bindings provided by `Node Addon API`.
+`esnative` intends to create a simple, clean, and well-defined entry point for projects targeting native platforms that combines modern ECMAscript tooling, features, and workflow, with the power of CMake-driven, system-level languages such as C and C++, and bindings provided by [Node-API](https://nodejs.org/api/n-api.html).

 This repository currently represents a project template.
 Once built (see [Quickstart](#quickstart)), the application exposes two components - a library, and a command-line interface - as entry points.
 The command-line interface's functionality is derived from the library.